Breakdown of random-matrix universality in persistent Lotka--Volterra communities: Abstract

 \section{Abstract}

 The eigenvalue spectrum of a random matrix often only depends on the first and second moments of its elements, but not on the specific distribution from which they are drawn.
 The validity of this universality principle is often assumed without proof in applications.
-In this letter, we offer a pertinent counterexample in the context of the generalised Lotka-Volterra equations.
+In this letter, we offer a pertinent counterexample in the context of the generalised Lotka--Volterra equations.
 Using dynamic mean-field theory, we derive the statistics of the interactions between species in an evolved ecological community.
 We then show that the full statistics of these interactions, beyond those of a Gaussian ensemble, are required to correctly predict the eigenvalue spectrum and therefore stability.
 Consequently, the universality principle fails in this system.
-Our findings connect two previously disparate ways of modelling complex ecosystems: Robert May's random matrix approach and the generalised Lotka-Volterra equations.
-We show that the eigenvalue spectra of random matrices can be used to deduce the stability of dynamically constructed (or `feasible') communities, but only if the emergent non-Gaussian statistics of the interactions between species are taken into account.
+We thus show that the eigenvalue spectra of random matrices can be used to deduce the stability of `feasible' ecological communities, but only if the emergent non-Gaussian statistics of the interactions between species are taken into account.

 The theory of disordered systems enables one to deduce the behaviour of collections of many interacting constituents, whose interactions are assumed to be random, but fixed in time \cite{mezard1987}.
 A related discipline, random matrix theory (RMT), is concerned with the eigenvalue spectra of matrices with entries drawn from a joint probability distribution.
-Both fields have found numerous applications in physics \cite{wigner1958distribution, wigner1967random} (the study of spin glasses in particular \cite{mezard1987}), and in other disciplines such as neural networks \cite{aljadeff2015transition, kuczala2016eigenvalue, coolen_kuehn_sollich, rajan2006eigenvalue, louart2018random}, economics \cite{laloux2000random, Bouchaud_chapter} and theoretical ecology \cite{may, allesinatang2, opper1992phase, Galla_2018, birolibunin, altieri2021properties}.
+Both fields have found numerous applications in physics \cite{wigner1958distribution, wigner1967random} (the study of spin glasses in particular \cite{mezard1987}), and in other disciplines such as neural networks \cite{aljadeff2015transition, kuczala2016eigenvalue, coolen_kuehn_sollich, rajan2006eigenvalue, louart2018random}, economics \cite{laloux2000random, Bouchaud_chapter} and theoretical ecology \cite{may, may71, allesinatang2, opper1992phase, Galla_2018, birolibunin, altieri2021properties}.

 It is frequently assumed that the distribution of the randomness in RMT or disordered systems is Gaussian, possibly with correlations between different interaction coefficients or matrix entries.
 Reasons cited for this assumption include analytical convenience, maximum-entropy arguments and the observation that higher-order moments often do not contribute to the results of calculations \cite{Edwards_1975,mezard1987, Galla_Farmer_PNAS}.